pmp-p/STAR-SHOOTER-wasm/README.md

 this is my first video game.

 ## Controls
--move left - A
+- Move right : D
--move right - D
+- Move Left :  A
--shoot lasers - Space
+- Shoot Laser : Space

 ## Game Framework
 Player win if :
--Required score is reached
+- Required score is reached

 Player loses if :
 - Invader reaches boundary on player's side or